Management of Chemical Substances

 Basic Approach

-Based on laws and regulations such as the Pollutant Release and Transfer Register (PRTR) Act, the ENEOS Group strives to properly manage chemical substances and reduce emissions of such substances.
+Based on laws and regulations such as the Act on Confirmation, etc. of Release Amounts of Specific Chemical Substances in the Environment and Promotion of Improvements to the Management Thereof (Pollutant Release and Transfer Register Act), the ENEOS Group strives to properly manage chemical substances and reduce emissions of such substances.
 In addition, we are shifting to chemicals with lower impacts on health and the environment.

 We are also committed to properly managing chemical substances not covered by these laws and regulations.